 Is it Safe?

 If the wiring has not been abused or tampered with then it should still be capable of carrying electricity throughout your home & should not be inherently unsafe.
 However, the safety really depends on the history and quality of the modifications and upgrades that have been done to the system.
-If you suspect you have knob and tube then it is best to have a qualified electrician evaluate the system for the safety.
+If you suspect you have knob and tube wiring then it is best to have a qualified electrician evaluate the system for safety.

 Knob and tube wiring concerns and issues:

 - Improper Splices- Splicing into this type of wire is not easy and requires a trained professional.
 A qualified electrician should be able to do a proper and safe splice, however, inspectors often find splices that were done incorrectly and are dangerous.

 - Not a grounded system– this means the system cannot be used to wire modern outlets. it was only designed and intended to be safely used with un-grounded applications